rakesH0018/KoboldAI-chart/README.md

 # KoboldAI-chart
-A custom helm chart for Kobold Ai deployement
+A custom helm chart for Kobold Ai deployment